57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 **Technologies Used**: Common symmetric encryption algorithms include Data Encryption Standard (DES), 3DES, and Advanced Encryption Standard (AES).

 **Application Scenarios**: Symmetric encryption is suitable for scenarios that require efficient encryption and decryption of large volumes of data, such as data storage and transmission.
-However, since the key is shared in advance, the security of symmetric encryption relies on protecting and distributing the key, it’s unsuitable for open communication environments.
+However, since the key is shared in advance, the security of symmetric encryption relies on protecting and distributing the key, it unsuitable for open communication environments.

 ![symmetric encryption](./symmetric-encryption.png)